liuslnlp/AutoDiff/README.md

+# AutoDiff
-# Automatic differentiation based on static computational graph
+A C++ library of automatic differentiation based on static computational graph.

 ## Demo